bbmoz/meteor-gulp/README.md

 ```

 <h3>Running gulp</h3>
-After you run "meteor", there should be a new .gulp/ directory with the following two files:
+After you run "meteor", everything should be set up for you!
+You can simply run "gulp" in the newly created <b>.gulp/</b> directory which contains the following two files:
 - .gulp/gulpfile.js
 - .gulp/package.json

-In your <b>.gulp/</b> directory, simply run "gulp".
 By default, the jshint gulp plugin is installed and set up for you.
 Please refer to the official gulp page at https://github.com/gulpjs/gulp to create your own tasks.